 Each front parking and signal lamp contains one 32-4 CP lamp bulb which provides a 4 CP parking light and a separate 32 CP direction signal light.
 The pins on lamp bulb and slots in socket are offset to prevent improper installation of bulb in socket.
 The parking light is controlled by the lighting switch and the circuit is protected by the switch thermo circuit breaker.
 The direction signal light is separately controlled by the signal switch and the circuit is protected by the "DIR.
-SIGNAL" fuse on the fuse block under the cowl.
-The lamp bulb is serviced by raising the hood and removing the snap-out socket from the rear of the lamp assembly.
+SIG." fuse on the fuse block under the cowl.
+The lamp bulb is serviced from underneath the bumper by raising the rubber mud flap and removing the snap-out socket from the rear of the lamp assembly.
+After replacing the bulb, insert the socket and rotate slightly to seat the boot, then replace the mud flap.

 b.
-Tail and Stop Lights
+Tail, Stop, and Signal Lights